Khaled97Otour/Neural-Network-to-detect-autism/README.md

 # Second I Concatenate this two model and create a RNN model :

 - I used a GRU.
+- 5 frames were used for Sequential and create the motion.
+- I am kind to use logistic reagession for better result.
 - SGD optimizer was used to have the best result.